 - Sun exposure must be avoided.

-- If glasses are worn, it should be in such a manner as to avoid putting stress or pressure on the nose.
+- If glasses are worn, they should be in such a manner as to avoid putting stress or pressure on the nose.

 - The final outcome will not be evident for 12-24 months.